stefan-jeitler/change-blog/ReadMe.md

 ## Disclaimer

-This is a side-project and should not be used in a prodcutive environment.
+This is a side project and should not be used in a productive environment.

 ## Deployment Environments